 Returns don’t just mean the loss of a sale.
 They can be damaging to your profit in other ways, too.
 If your policy includes paying the shipping cost of returns, you don’t even break even on the transaction.
 And there’s also a cost associated with inspecting and reshelving returned products.
 Then there’s the time your customer support organization spends orchestrating returns — the back and forth emails, the forms, the processing.

 Can you avoid returns entirely?
 Probably not.
 Can you discourage them?
 Sometimes you can, especially with the right customer-service mechanisms in place.

 Help them get the right product the first time with self-service options that enable customers to research products easily.
-In particular, by connecting an answer bot on your website or app to your treasury of FAQ content, you enable customers to ask questions about products upfront.
+In particular, by connecting an QuickSearch Bot on your website or app to your treasury of FAQ content, you enable customers to ask questions about products upfront.